sanitar/run_analysis/README.md

 This is a programming assignment for Coursera class

-Before runing this script you shold install reshape2 package (in your r-console: install.packages("reshape2")), after that follow this steps:
+Before runing this script you should install reshape2 package (in your r-consol type: install.packages("reshape2")), after that follow this steps:

 1. Clone this repository to you computer
 2. In your RStudio open rep directory and run source("run_analysis.R")